singledigit/devops-bootcamp/sessions.md

 * Whether or not anything will be announced at the event by AWS or a partner if it is a joint session: No
 * What is the expected press and analyst attendance at the event: None
 * Please confirm that you have asked the conference organizers if press and analyst are allowed or expected: Yes
 * Please provide the list of press publications and analyst firms (press list from previous year OK):
 * If the event will be live streamed: No

-* If the event will be recorded/posted to the Internet: No
+* If the event will be recorded/posted to the Internet: Yes
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA2Njc4NzI2OF19
+eyJoaXN0b3J5IjpbMTgwMTAxNzM5OF19
 -->